Disney's Nine Old Men: Members

-In 2012, Frank Thomas' son, Theodore Thomas, produced a documentary featuring the children of the animators remembering their fathers, Growing up with Nine Old Men (included in the Diamond edition of the Peter Pan DVD).
+In 2012, Frank Thomas' son Theodore Thomas produced Growing up with Nine Old Men, a documentary featuring the children of the animators remembering their fathers.
+The documentary was included in both the Diamond edition of the Peter Pan DVD in the US, and the re-release of The Jungle Book in Europe.

 Legacy

 Books and influence

+The phrase "Disney's Nine Old Men" was already widely known in the global animation industry by the 1970s.
+According to Andreas Deja, while he was still a young art student in Germany, he had already heard of the phrase and "knew the names of this elite group of animators from books and magazine articles".
+Before he came to the Disney studio in 1980, he was not aware that Lounsbery and Clark had already died, but he was then lucky enough "to get to know and become friends" with all seven surviving Nine Old Men.

-In 1982, after retiring, Johnston and Thomas published the book Disney Animation: The Illusion of Life, which sets out the 12 basic principles of animation and helps to preserve the animation techniques that the Disney company created.
+In 1981, after retiring, Johnston and Thomas published the book Disney Animation: The Illusion of Life, which sets out the 12 basic principles of animation and helps to preserve the animation techniques that the Disney company created.

 Another important component of the Nine Old Men's legacy are the many animators in the contemporary animation industry who can directly or indirectly trace their training to someone who was either their apprentice at Disney Animation or their student at CalArts.
 For example, Wayne Unten, the supervising animator for Elsa in Disney's Frozen, has noted that he apprenticed with John Ripa, who in turn apprenticed with Glen Keane, who in turn apprenticed with Johnston.